accelazh/accelazh.github.io/_posts/2017-06-27-Experience-In-Feature-Development-And-Rollout-Cycle.md

       * Rollout the remaining production environments.
 Start from the less important ones, such as backup cluster, then less used onces, and then to the heavily used hot ones in the end.
   * Rollback.
 Rollout have many steps, we need to make sure at every step at any time, we all have rollback plan prepared.
   * Rollback.
 Rollback needs to be tested.
 It should be added in the test plan and executed/rehearsed at every rollout phase.
+  * When rollout is changing persistent data, better keep old data for some time in case we need some recover.
+  * Make sure that in every state of rollout, we all have the rollback plan to go back
   * Next we need some automation.
 Like a controller to govern the phase/state change in the rollout process.
       * It should automate the testing, watch gate conditions, and determine when to forward to the next step.
       * It should keep watch key metrics, logs. and report abnormals or incorrectness.
 It should do some integrity checks.